pateskinasy/pateskinasy.github.io/_pages/about.md

 The best way to contact me is [via Twitter](https://twitter.com/celue).
 Otherwise, drop a note [here](/contact).

-I'm now busy with own project (in stealth).
+I'm now busy with own projects.
 Most recently [hen.ai](https://www.hen.ai) and [creatorstory](https://www.creatorstory.com).

 Then: A fifteen years' career in B2B deep tech across 4 continents.

 I am curious about everything, dig making really complex stuff simple and am a massive product geek.
-Being an Engineer and Economist, I became fascinated by decentralization and federation (I know...soo predictable.
-And yes, I'll probably read - or skim - your white paper if I come across it).
+Being an Engineer and Economist, I predictably became fascinated by decentralization and federation (So yes, I'll probably read - or skim - your white paper if I come across it).
 I'm specially interested in initiatives that help boost economic empowerment.

 Otherwise, you'll find me with ∞ tabs open in my browser, eating 🌱 food, doing yoga, jogging or enjoying the outdoors.